 CG • Section 8WK • 11/08/2019 to 04/16/2020 • Modified 01/23/2023

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 Given the significant proportion of GDP related to the retailing and category management industries, BUSI 446 is designed to systematically and comprehensively expose learners to the key theories, current research, and applications of retailing and category management disciplines, all of which are requisite for operating/managing successful retail business models.
 The elements involved include the various types of retail institutions, retail value buying/purchasing, supply chain and category management, store location, layout, and promotional display strategies.
 Success in the marketplace of retailing and category management relies on these elements and the ability to create value and increase customer satisfaction in the retail arena.

 Course Requirements Checklist

-The student will provide an IFL (Integration of Faith and Learning) Essay in current APA format that contains 500–750 words.
-The paper will describe how a retailer would operate his/her establishment in an ethical and biblical manner that can result in a favorable outcome for the organization.
-The student is to provide at least 2 Scripture verses to support the essay.
+Students will provide an Essay: Integration of Faith and Learning that will describe how a retailer should operate his/her establishment in an ethical and biblical manner that can result in a favorable outcome for the organization.

-There will be 3 exams in this course.
-In each exam, the student will answer 50 multiple-choice questions based on the Reading & Study material for the assigned modules/weeks.
-Each exam will be open-book/open-notes and have a 2-hour time limit.
+There are 3 quizzes in this course.
+In each quiz, students will answer 50 Multiple-Choice and/or True-False questions based on the textbook reading material for the assigned Modules: Weeks.